My Forbidden Past

-My Forbidden Past is a 1951 American historical film noir directed by Robert Stevenson and starring Robert Mitchum and Ava Gardner.
-Adapted by Leopold Atlas from Polan Banks' novel Carriage Entrance.
+My Forbidden Past is a 1951 American historical drama film directed by Robert Stevenson and starring Robert Mitchum and Ava Gardner.
+The screenplay was written by Marion Parsonnet based on an adaptation by Leopold Atlas of Polan Banks' novel Carriage Entrance.

 Plot

-The events of the film take place in the 1890s in New Orleans.
-Dr. Mark Lucas (Robert Mitchum) wrongly believes Barbara Beaurevel (Ava Gardner) refused him and betrayed him after their previously planned elopement.
-Thus Mark returns from South America accompanied by Corinne (Janis Carter), a woman he married for her beauty but not for love, due to this still lingering grudge against Barbara.
-She feels disappointed on meeting Corinne, yet she's determined to win him back.
-Barbara, already having inherited a large sum from her grandmother of ill social repute, bribes her cousin Paul (Melvyn Douglas) into seducing Corinne, thereby breaking up the marriage.
-Unluckily, this cold-blooded plan ends in Corinne's accidental death and Mark finding himself under strong suspicion of murder.
-In the end, Barbara, realizing her insidious act at the trial, empathetically confesses everything, thereby once again becoming a woman worthy of love but also losing the local gentry's consideration.
+In 1890s New Orleans, Dr. Mark Lucas wrongly believes that Barbara Beaurevel has refused and betrayed him after they had planned to elope.
+Mark returns from South America accompanied by Corinne, a woman whom he married for her beauty but not for love, still carrying a grudge against Barbara.
+Upon learning of Corinne, Barbara is disappointed but is determined to regain Mark's love.
+Barbara, already having inherited a large sum from her grandmother of ill social repute, bribes her cousin Paul to seduce Corinne and destroy the marriage.
+The plan results in Corinne's accidental death, with Mark suspected of murder.
+Barbara, realizing her insidious act at the trial, confesses all.